 Typical Salary of an Auditing Clerk

 There are several things that affect the salary of a clerk.
 A clerk who works for a large corporation is likely to make a higher salary than someone who works for a small business.
 Also, some clerks work full-time while others only work a few hours a week.
-The Bureau of Labor Statistics reports the median yearly salary of an auditing clerk was $37,250 as of May 2015.
+The Bureau of Labor Statistics reports the median yearly salary of an auditing clerk as $45,560.

 Finally, someone interested in this career should prepare by taking some college courses in accounting.
 Individuals who enjoy working with numbers and find satisfaction in reviewing financial records may want to consider a career as an auditing clerk.